 We both respect and appreciate that many families seek to donate the most flexible support possible, which is ultimately a contribution that can be used at the discretion of the school leadership.
 Additionally, our school works with families each year to support approved, one-off opportunities that fall outside of the stated philanthropic priorities.
 If either of this scenarios resonate with you, then this is the fund for you!

 Our faculty members recently asked themselves what would most inspire them to participate in our Community Giving efforts.
 A few faculty started talking over lunch in October, and just a few weeks later, formally launched the Scholarship by Staff.
 With the dual goals of maximizing participation and raising a full year's tuition to bring one new, extreme need learner to campus for the 2018-19 year, more than 50% of full-time faculty and staff have raised over $11,000 in the first two weeks.

 This effort is a special campaign solely among faculty and staff -- something that each member can feel really good about, and see the direct impact of giving back to ISDenver.
 While this is not an official 'fund' like the above three priorities, we think our broader community will want to know what the faculty and staff are doing for community giving.

 All philanthropic contributions received throughout the year, with the exception of capital campaign pledge payments, will be recorded as a part of Community Giving.
-Contributions may be made online, via check, or in person throughout the year, including the Community Giving kickoff, Colorado Gives Day, and at the Gala.
+Contributions may be made online, via check, or in person throughout the year, including Giving Tuesday (11.27.18) and at the Gala (4.6.19).